 SSE²F & SDC Founder, SSE²F Honorary Chair

 Dr Perry is the founder of the UKSDC and the Space Science Engineering & Environmental Foundation (SSE²F).
 He is the Honorary Chair of the SSE²F, a registered UK charity.
 The SSE²F supports the UK, (MEA) and Europe (EU) Space Design Challenge and the Galactic Challenge.
-He is a director of the Global Space Design Challenge Ltd that runs a 12 day summer camp at Imperial College London.
-He is a Senior Research Investigator and a past Royal Society Fellow at Imperial College London.
+He is a director of the Global Space Design Challenge.
+He is a past Royal Society Fellow at Imperial College London.
 He has a B.S., M.S. and Ph.D. from the University of Washington, has held the US and Canada National Science Foundation Fellowship at Oxford University, and has a NASA certification in Astrobiology.
 His current focus is on education.
 In addition, he has published widely in his areas of interest of geology, geochemistry, microbiology and education.
-He is the author of four adventure novels.
+He is the author of six adventure novels.
 Besides scientific talks he enjoys giving talks to a wide variety of public venues for example being invited to give the Public Lecture at the Durham Institute for Advanced Studies on a Definition of Life and as a painter and member of the Chelsea Art Club an invited talk on Science and Art.
 As a script writer he is a member of the Writers Guild of America West.
 He is a director and producer whose most recent films are Meet Beau Dick and Ride.
 In his spare time, he enjoys trekking, scuba diving and flying helicopters and aircraft.
 He was the president of a company before finishing a PhD later in life and has since visited many of the Earth’s extreme habitats including diving in ‘Alvin’ the deep submersible.
-He has authored several adventure novels as R S Perry.
-Dr Perry was shortlisted for a Sir Arthur Clarke Award in 2013 for his work on USKDC.
+He was shortlisted for a Sir Arthur Clarke Award.

 SDC and GC Director of Education